 This measure was decided by the members of the Cabinet after the EU directions.
 Social partners were not involved in the process for the designing of the measure; no social partner has been invited to contribute.
 The Deputy Ministry of Tourism is the responsible agency for the implementation and monitoring of the measure.

-Particular reactions of trade unions and employers’ organizations in regards to the measure and its provisions have not been recorded.
+Particular reactions to the measure of trade unions and employers’ organisations have not been recorded.

 This case is sector-specific (only private sector)